shibli049/miscellaneous/java/spring-boot-swagger-config.md

 ## Description

-This is the summary of the linkedin learning course: [Spring: Spring Cloud](https://www.linkedin.com/learning/spring-spring-cloud).
+This is to configure swagger for spring boot REST apis.

 ## Add swagger2 documentation